CP1401/Practicals/prac_09/README.md

-# Coding Checkpoint 2
+# Practical 09 - Coding Checkpoint 2 & Strings

-**This checkpoint IS an assessed practical, but is also a collection of practice exercises for self-evaluation based on things you should know by now (nothing new).**
-You DO need to submit your (own) work, even though solutions are provided.

-Solutions for these checkpoint questions are (will be) provided as worked solution demonstration videos in your LearnJCU site (or live lecture/recording).
+Solutions for these checkpoint questions are provided as worked solution demonstration videos.
 But please do your own solutions before watching ours!

 ### Use Docstrings